 As such, studies are still emerging in regard to relapse rates and permanence among marijuana users.
 It does seem to be a fact, however, that relapse is primarily linked to the difficulty of withdrawal.
 Because withdrawal can be a lengthy and uncomfortable process, most addicts who attempt to detox themselves without support will give in to the craving to use.
 To complicate this process, most marijuana addicts have extensive connections throughout the illicit drug community in their area, which allows them to easily acquire more of the substance if they should choose to give up and relapse.

 In order to combat this, it is often vital that an addict be surrounded by people who are encouraging and supporting his new abstinence from the drug.
 Their support will often be necessary in guiding the addict through the discomfort associated with withdrawal.

-Marijuana is a highly addictive substance, particularly in individuals who have been using large amounts over many years.
+Marijuana is a highly addictive substance, particularly in individuals who have been using large amounts for many years.
 In addition to its addictive properties, marijuana is rapidly becoming more available, through legalization campaigns throughout the country.
-The combination of craving and easy access make marijuana recovery quite difficult, even though the physical hook is not quite as strong as drugs like heroin or alcohol.
+The combination of craving and easy access makes marijuana recovery quite difficult, even though the physical hook is not quite as strong as drugs like heroin or alcohol.

-Marijuana is a drug which affects all aspects of an addict’s life.
+Marijuana is a drug that affects all aspects of an addict’s life.
 Therefore, the broader and more inclusive the recovery plan, the greater the likelihood of success in recovery from marijuana addiction.

 PBS.
 “Marijuana Timeline”. http://www.pbs.org/wgbh/pages/frontline/shows/dope/etc/cron.html